 It’s good to have goals.
 Most of us have plans to buy a home, retire someday, or put our kids through college.
 But sometimes, we have too many goals.
 Just as you can simplify your accounts and bill paying, you can employ a minimalist money management approach to your financial goals.

 The key is to focus on the most important goals, then save with gusto until you reach them.
 You’ll enjoy greater satisfaction when you attain the goals that mean the most to you.

 One of the ways to relieve financial stress is actually creating and using a budget.
 It may seem like a lot of work to the carefree, but budgeting will help you organize your financial life and make it easier to keep everything on track.

 If you’re not sure where to start, there are a wide array of apps that help you not only budget, but track, bill-pay, and otherwise manage your financial life.
 Most allow you to access all your financial accounts in one place, pay bills, create a budget, and stick to it.
 You can also use SoFi Relay to keep tabs on your cash flow and spending habits to help in creating your budget.

 Simplify and Destress

 Simplifying your financial life may take a bit of legwork up front, but in the long run, it could help you alleviate stress and plan for your financial future.
 As you’re reviewing your accounts, make sure they’re doing the most they can for your money.
 And if they’re not?
 It may be time to make a switch.

-One option is SoFi Money, an interest-bearing account that seamlessly combines earning, saving, and spending all in one account.
-Get the best of checking and savings—in one account.
+One option is SoFi Money®, a cash management account that seamlessly combines earning, saving, and spending all in one product.